fabiancrx/bricks/app_theme/README.md

 A brick to bootstrap your apps UI by packaging colors, typography, breakpoints, theme, icons and useful extensions.

+## Features

+Default theme, colors, sizing, widgets etc. to kickstart your app.
+One of the main benefits is increased speed.
+But also modularization due to packaging all the presentation code.

 ## Getting Started 🚀

 1. Initialize mason `mason init`